reymon359/book-sentences/books/your-erroneous-zones/README.md

 As long as you retain the potential payoff of absolving yourself with guilt, you’ll be able to keep yourself in that vicious treadmill that leads to nothing but present-moment unhappiness.

+### Typical Guilt-Producing Categories and Reactions

+Parental guilt on children of all ages.
+Manipulating the child to complete a task through guilt.

+A parent can recall all of the hard times in which he gave up his happiness so that you might have something.

+Guilt is an effective method for parental manipulation of a child’s actions.

+Parental illness is a super guilt manufacturer.
+“You’ve made my blood pressure go up.”
+References to “killing me” or “giving me a heart attack” are effective guilt prodders, as well as blaming you for virtually all of the normal ailments associated with growing older.

+You need big shoulders to carry this guilt around, since it can literally last a lifetime, and if you are particularly vulnerable, you can even carry the guilt of a parent’s death.

+Sexual guilt imposed by parents is quite common.
+All sexual thought or behavior is fertile soil for the cultivation of guilt.

+A child can be helped to learn socially acceptable behavior without the accompanying guilt.
+A simple reminder which follows an explanation of why the behavior is undesirable is much more effective.

+Reaching adulthood does not put an end to parental manipulation by guilt.

+Parental-and family-associated guilt is the most common strategy for keeping a rebellious person in tow... ...helping a son/daughter to choose guilt (present-moment immobility over a past event) as the price of genealogy.